vasilisgee/gleem-landing/README.md

 **No accent color:** the entire UI runs on black, white, and grey.
 CTA hierarchy is handled through fill, border weight, and a shine/glow hover effect on primary buttons.
 The monochrome palette was a deliberate choice to complement the line-art illustration set and create a bold, memorable identity without relying on color as a crutch.

-**Illustration system:** three recurring characters from the same FreePeeps illustration set are used consistently across sections, giving the page a cohesive visual personality.
+**Illustration system:** three recurring characters from the same [OpenPeeps](https://www.openpeeps.com/) illustration set are used consistently across sections, giving the page a cohesive visual personality.

 **Single pricing plan:** The target audience (local business owners) benefits from zero decision fatigue.
 One plan, one price, everything included.